 Introduction to Tibet

-The Chinese invasion of Tibet has resulted in the deaths of hundreds of thousands of Tibetans and the imprisonment and torture of thousands more.
+China invaded Tibet in 1950.
+Its occupation has resulted in the deaths of hundreds of thousands of Tibetans and the imprisonment and torture of thousands more.

 - Free Tibet uses the term 'Tibet' to refer to the three original provinces of U-Tsang, Kham and Amdo.